FinleyFraser/LawsforFS/Stapleton County Economy Injuction Act of 2024.md

 **SECTION 15:** Bonds and loans shall be paid to OEA agents, supervisors, or the administrator.
 All funds gained and distributed by OEA agents, supervisors, or the administrator must be recorded.

-**SECTION 16:** OEA agents, supervisors and the administrator cannot use funds gained for personal reasons, they must distribute funds when ordered for OEA reasons.
+**SECTION 16:** OEA officers cannot use funds gained for personal reasons, they must distribute funds when ordered for OEA reasons.

+**SECTION 17:** The OEA shall track all OEA agents' gaining and distribution of OEA funds.

+**SECTION 18:** The OEA shall not be allowed to give more funds than they currently have in storage.

 ---

-<h3>CHAPTER TWO</h3>
+<h3>CHAPTER FOUR</h3>
 Establishing financial crimes related to this act; and ensuring the EWC and OEA stay in check.

 ---